heber-silva/CKA-Obsidian-Vault/Kubernetes Components/Control Plane Components.md

 #prova
 ### **kube-apiserver**

-The API server is a component of the Kubernetes [control plane](https://kubernetes.io/docs/reference/glossary/?all=true#term-control-plane) that exposes the Kubernetes API.
+The API server is a component of the Kubernetes [](https://kubernetes.io/docs/reference/glossary/?all=true#term-control-plane) that exposes the Kubernetes API.
 The API server is the front end for the Kubernetes control plane.

 The main implementation of a Kubernetes API server is [kube-apiserver](https://kubernetes.io/docs/reference/generated/kube-apiserver/). kube-apiserver is designed to scale horizontally—that is, it scales by deploying more instances.
 You can run several instances of kube-apiserver and balance traffic between those instances.